Semplicità, flessibilità e potenza d'analisi: questo è EViews!

 probit models with heteroskedastic errors, nested logit, Heckman sample

 Systems of Equations

 - Linear and nonlinear estimation.

-- Least squares, 2SLS, equation weighted estimation, Seemingly Unrelated Regression, Three-Stage Least Squares
+- Least squares, 2SLS, equation weighted estimation, Seemingly Unrelated Regression, and Three-Stage Least Squares.

 - GMM with White and HAC weighting matrices.

 - AR estimation using nonlinear least squares on a transformed specification.